axeltechtips/weezifydesktop/README.md

 Windows 10 or later.
 Other versions haven't been tested.. **yet**.

 This is a fan-made project, but Rivers if you see this feel free to use it (and maybe improve it.)

+# Bugs
+Google sign in - working on it